 Reviews

 “Horrifying!!! she says, in a marveling tone.
 Only T. Kingfisher can write horror this lovely, even sweet, while simultaneously nauseating, grizzly, and revolting.
-Wolf Worm will live in my brain forever, parasitically, just as it should.”—Olivie Blake, author of The Atlas Six
+Wolf Worm will live in my brain forever, parasitically, just as it should.”—Olivie Blake, New York Times bestselling author of The Atlas Six

 "Gothic, creepy, but also full of Kingfisher's trademark wit, Wolf Worm will burrow deep into your brain and not come out.
-Another wonderful addition to the horror genre."—Johanna van Veen, author of Blood on her Tongue
+Another wonderful addition to the horror genre."—Johanna van Veen, USA Today bestselling author of Blood on her Tongue

 Praise for T. Kingfisher and What Moves the Dead: